 “We thank Mr Liam Smith, our Sports Co-ordinator, and Mr Greg Kyle, Head of Drama, for their passion, their love of sport and culture, respectively, and their commitment to raising the level of our students’ enjoyment and participation in both areas.”

-Congratulations to all those who have played such an important role in growing sport and culture at Waterfall College this year.
+Congratulations to all those who have won awards and who have played such an important role in growing sport and culture at Waterfall College this year.

 Some of this year’s winners: